PikuseruConsole/pikuseru/README.md

 * _flip_x_ to flip horizontally the sprite
 * _flip_y_ to flip vertically the sprite

-Color 0 will be transparent by default (see [palt](https://github.com/Gigoteur/PX8/wiki/API-Documentation#palt)
+Color 0 will be transparent by default (see "palt" API).

 #### sset